Sunday, June 7, 2020

-Parking for Riders, Volunteers and Family Fun guests is located in Event Parking Lot A, Surface Lot and Parking Deck and in Event Parking Lot B as noted on the site plan.
+Parking for Riders, Volunteers and Community Festival guests is located in Event Parking Lot A, Surface Lot and Parking Deck and in Event Parking Lot B as noted on the site plan.

 Handicap Parking is available in Lot C. Follow signs for handicap parking.

 Riders can choose from 10, 25 or 50 mile routes.
 Please make sure you chose the distance that is appropriate for your skill and fitness level.
 Mileage is approximate.
 Click on the links below to download the map and other route information.

 The ride is mainly flat with little elevation gain.
 The ride travels though the quaint borough of Ho-Ho-Kus, in addition to Ridgewood and Paramus.
 View 10 mile route >>

 This ride is for the intermediate riders.
 We’ll pass scenic reservoirs while increasing the mileage and adding some challenging short climbs.
 There is 1 rest stop on the 25 mile route.
 1050 feet of climbing.
 View 25 mile route >>

 This ride is for the experienced cyclist.
 As on the 25 mile route, we’ll ride past scenic reservoirs and on quiet country routes.
 Passing through small boroughs before traversing the open roads in Franklin Lakes.
 The climbs and elevation increase on this route.
 There are 3 rest stops on the 50 mile route.
 2200 feet of climbing.
 View 50 mile route >>

 The 5K is 2 laps of a flat and scenic route that traverses Bergen Community College.
 Participants can choose either to run or walk 1 lap (3K) or 2 laps (5K).
 View 5K Run/Walk route >>